sigmf/SigMF/sigmf-spec.md

    arbitrary directory structures, but the SigMF files within the Archive MUST adhere to all rules above when the archive is extracted.

+When representing real-valued recordings that contain more than one channel, such as from a multichannel data acquisition device, use of the interleaved multichannel format via the field in the Global Object (described below) may be more appropriate.
+For example, a Recording with two channels of `ri16_le` representing real-valued audio data from a stereo Recording and here labeled `L` for left and `R` for right, the data MUST appear as `L[0]` `R[0]` `L[1]` `R[1]` ... `L[n]` `R[n]`.

+When representing multiple channels of complex valued data that are related, such as IQ data from multichannel RF receiver, you can either use the SigMF [Collection](#sigmf-collection-format) format  or the `core:num_channels` attribute of the global section.
+Using the Collection format, which is  ultimately multiple single channel recordings, you'll be able to open a single channel of your Collection in common SDR tools.
+On the other hand, using `core:num_channels` will allow streaming to/from SigMF Archives, and there is only one file to deal with, but because the multiple channels of IQ will be interleaved, it is no longer a standard binary IQ file, and may have less support using common SDR/DSP tools.
+If your start_time's are not aligned, Collections is the only option.
+Certain data structures and operations in memory may benefit from the channels already being interleaved, when using num_channels.

 ### SigMF Dataset Format

 There are four orthogonal characteristics of sample data: complex or real,